jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 of the design.
 The design decisions for a band, or any personal site, can be much more arbitrary.

-Initially, we were concerned whether we were the right choice for Jake, as there are other design companies who concentrate on this sector exclusively.
+Initially, I was concerned whether I was the right choice for Jake, as there are other design companies who concentrate on this sector exclusively.
 However, he already had a very clear vision of what he wanted from the site.
-What he needed from us was the knowledge and experience needed to make the strong visual direction he had decided upon a reality.
+What he needed from me was the knowledge and experience needed to make the strong visual direction he had decided upon a reality.